dorkamotorka/ebpf-labs/labs/ebpf-maps-tutorial-3efd4617/index.md

 ---

 When you start the tutorial, you’ll see a `Term 1` terminal and an `IDE` on the right-hand side.
-You are logged in as `laborant`, and the current working directory (`/`) already contains the `ebpf-hello-world` folder.
+You are logged in as `laborant`, and the current working directory already contains the `ebpf-hello-world` folder.
 Inside, you’ll find the [eBPF Hello World labs](https://github.com/dorkamotorka/ebpf-hello-world), implemented with [ebpf-go](https://ebpf-go.dev/) — a Golang eBPF framework developed as part of the [Cilium](https://cilium.io/) project.

-This tutorial serves as the continuation of [From Zero to Your First eBPF Program](https://labs.iximiuz.com/tutorials/my-first-ebpf-program-5120140e), expanding on the concepts introduced earlier.
+This tutorial serves as the continuation of [From Zero to Your First eBPF Program](https://labs.iximiuz.com/tutorials/my-first-ebpf-program-5120140e), expanding on the introduced concepts.

 In this part, you’ll learn about eBPF Maps, which allow data to be persisted or shared between eBPF programs and user space services.
 To keep things straightforward, we’ll skip sending events to user space for now.
 Instead, we’ll focus on how to persist a state inside an eBPF program.
 Through a simple example, you’ll learn to use an eBPF map to store a counter that tracks how many times specific binary executables are triggered.